joefreeman8/UF-shoes-fe/README.md

 * I really enjoyed the process of making a full app alone, previous fulltstack apps had been made as part of a team and doing the journey alone really allowed me to understand my code better
 * The working star system for ratings
 * Conditional rendering for buttons when leaving reviews, and admin privileges
-* Planning will make life so much easier!
-Even now when creating this readme I have located missing parts of my project, such as error handling on the client side! (face palm x 3)
+* There is more I'd like to add: such as error handling, and a revamp of the styling too!